martinheidegger/simple-terminal-menu/Readme.md

 ```

 ## tty Tests
-If the terminal doesn't support TTY the  will just return a `null`.
+If the terminal doesn't support TTY the  will just return `null`!

+## Comfort functions
+To write a nice title and subtitle the comfort functions `.writeTitle` and `.writeSubtitle` exist.

+## Factory
+If you have several menus that need to look alike, you can use the factory.
+It is available via `require(simple-terminal-menu/factory)`.

 # Installation & Usage
 Install it using npm